gabriel21henrique/gabriel21henrique/README.md

 I'm working as full stack developer intern at Programmer's Beyond IT and studying System Analysis and Development at Fatec Taquaritinga, on the last semester.
 I also completed the computer technician course.

 I'm a space enthusiast, and on my free time I like to read and watch stuffs about the universe, play electric guitar, photograph, play games, pratice my English and read some books.

-Feel free to contact me if you want to!
+Please feel free to contact me if you want to!

 ## Detailed information